Skip to content

 ...

-When using Adobe Commerce Cloud's ECE-Tools, the Hyvä Tailwind build must execute before the static content deployment phase.
-If the stylesheet is generated after ece-tools run scenario/build/generate.xml runs, the CSS file will not be included in the deployed static assets.
+When using Adobe Commerce Cloud's ECE-Tools, the Hyvä Tailwind CSS build must execute BEFORE the static content deployment phase.
+If the stylesheet is generated after ece-tools run scenario/build/generate.xml runs, the CSS file will not be discovered by static content deployment and won't be included in the deployed static assets.

-The following example shows an example section of the build hook configuration with Composer install, the location for the Hyvä Tailwind build steps, and ECE-Tools scenarios in the correct order:
+The following example shows the complete build hook configuration with Composer install, Hyvä Tailwind CSS build steps (inserted at the correct position), and ECE-Tools scenarios in the proper execution order:

 ...